How to Perform Software Product Testing – Detailed Process and Methods with Examples

 A good test strategy at this point should include the following:

 • Tests that validate the short term goals of TrackFast.
 “What does it need to be shipped correctly” should be at the forefront of the testing effort.
-Create End to end tests (front end, middleware, and backend) for thorough testing of every feature
+Create end-to-end tests (front-end, middleware, and backend) for thorough testing of every feature

-• Tests that compare TrackFast with the competition (ideally this is the job of product owners but as a tester we can add our two cents.
+• Tests that compare TrackFast with competition (ideally this is the job of product owners but as a tester we can add our two cents.
 Also, this step is easier if the software has some peers already.
-For example: It is easy to compare TrackFast with Bugzilla or JIRA or other legacy systems.
+For example: It is easy to compare TrackFast with Bugzilla, JIRA or other legacy systems.
 But let us say I am creating an app that does something unusual like being able to predict when a baby is hungry or cranky :), it might be hard to find an application that you can use as a baseline)

 • Platform, browser and device compatibility tests